aws/amazon-ecs-cli/README.md

                                      Defaults to EC2 if a cluster configuration is not used.
    --region value, -r value          [Optional] Specifies the AWS region to use.
 Defaults to the region configured using the configure command
    --cluster-config value            [Optional] Specifies the name of the ECS cluster configuration to use.
 Defaults to the default cluster configuration.
-   --ecs-profile value               [Optional] Specifies the name of the ECS profle configuration to use.
+   --ecs-profile value               [Optional] Specifies the name of the ECS profile configuration to use.
 Defaults to the default profile configuration. [$ECS_PROFILE]
    --aws-profile value               [Optional]  Use the AWS credentials from an existing named profile in ~/.aws/credentials. [$AWS_PROFILE]
    --cluster value, -c value         [Optional] Specifies the ECS cluster name to use.
 Defaults to the cluster configured using the configure command
 ```